Estimating and understanding exponential random graph models

 The maximizing value of the right-hand side is denoted $u^*(\beta_1,\beta_2)$.
-A plot of this function appears in \ref{fig1}.
-Theorem \ref{specialbehave} shows that for any $\beta_1$ and $\beta_2>0$, with high probability, a pick from $p_{\beta_1,\beta_2}$ is essentially the same as an \ER graph generated by including edges independently with probability $u^*(\beta_1,\beta_2)$.
-This phenomenon has previously been identified by \citeauthor{bhamidi} \cite{bhamidi} and is discussed further in \ref{sec2a}. \ref{fig2} shows the contour lines for \ref{fig1}.
-All the $(\beta_1,\beta_2)$ values on the same contour line lead to the same \ER model in the limit.
-Simulations show that the asymptotic results are valid for $n$ as small as 30.
-Other methods for estimating normalizing constants are reviewed in \ref{sec2b}.
+A plot of this function appears in Figure \ref {fig1}.
+Theorem \ref{specialbehave} shows that for any $\beta_1\in\rr$ and $\beta_2>0$, with high probability, a pick from $p_{\beta_1,\beta_2}$ is essentially the same as an Erd\H{o}s--R\'enyi graph generated by including edges independently with probability $u^*(\beta_1,\beta_2)$.
+This phenomenon has previously been identified by Bhamidi et al. \cite{bhamidi} and is discussed further in Section \ref{sec2a}.
+Figure \ref{fig2} shows the contour lines for Figure \ref{fig1}.
+All the $(\beta_1,\beta_2)$ values on the same contour line lead to the same Erd\H{o}s--R\'enyi model in the limit.

 Our development uses the emerging tools of graph limits as developed by Lov\'asz and coworkers.
-We give an overview in \ref{sec2c}.
+We give an overview in Section \ref{sec2c}.
 Briefly, a sequence of graphs $G_n$ converges to a limit if the proportion of edges, triangles, and other small subgraphs in $G_n$ converges.
 There is a limiting object and the space of all these limiting objects serves as a useful compactification of the set of all graphs.
 Our theory works for functions $T_i(G)$ which are continuous in this topology.
-In their study of the large deviations of \ER random graphs, \citeauthor*{cv10} \cite{cv10} derived the associated rate functions in the language of graph limit theory.
+In their study of the large deviations of Erd\H {o}s--R\'enyi random graphs, Chatterjee and Varadhan \cite{cv10} derived the associated rate functions in the language of graph limit theory.